Pattern matching part 2

 Your first Unison data type

-Let's take a look at a pre-made data type, Either.
+Let's take a look at the Either data type.
 Either is used to represent situations in which a value can be one type or another.

 We'll return to explore more in-depth about data types later.